Stringy invariants for horospherical varieties of complexity one: Horospherical actions

-Let us recall the notion of polyhedral divisors (introduced in \cite{AltmannHausen}), specialized to the complexity one case. \begin{definition} Let $\sigma$ be a strongly convex polyhedral cone in $N_\QQ$ and $C_0$ be a smooth curve. \begin{enumerate} \item A \emph{$\sigma$-polyhedral divisor} on $C_0$ is a formal sum
+The polyhedral cone $\sigma$ is \emph{strongly convex} (i.e., $\{0\}$ is a face of $\sigma$) if and only if $\sigma^\vee$ generates $M_\QQ$. \begin{definition}[\cite{AltmannHausen}] Let $\sigma$ be a strongly convex polyhedral cone in $N_\QQ$ and $C_0$ be a smooth curve. \begin{enumerate} \item A \emph{$\sigma$-polyhedral divisor} on $C_0$ is a formal sum